Coros Pace Pro Review

 With a few reservations, Pace Pro is a decent upgrade for a Pace 2/3 owner but over-priced for a challenger brand looking to attract new customers away from the established brands.

-The move to update Pace 3 with an AMOLED screen was inevitable, but I expected first to see AMOLED with the Apex model; then again, the Pace Pro looks like the Apex ;-).
-I’m pleasantly surprised that the company has moved so quickly, and I was expecting this watch from them in 2025.
+The move to update Pace 3 with an AMOLED screen was inevitable.
+I’m pleasantly surprised that the company has moved so quickly; I expected to receive this watch from them in 2025.
 So, Kudos to their development and production teams.

 Even the cheaper Forerunner 165 Music has an AMOLED screen at 330€, and you also get support for music streaming (including Spotify) and tap-and-go NFC payments.
 No map?
 No worries, you can easily add maps to Garmin with the dwMAP app.